Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Result highlights

-The result that corroborates our proof for $n\geq 6$ PR boxes is from Ref.~\cite{erdos1976generalized}, one of the first papers that studied Ramsey numbers for more than two colors.
-In this work, the authors define a new type of Ramsey number $R (\leq [C])$, better explained in the proof of \Cref{theorem4} ahead.
-A particular instance is $R (\leq (C_5,C_3)) = 5$, which means that for any two edge-colored $K_5$ must contain a monochromatic odd cycle of length $3$ or $5$. \Cref{Corollary1,Corollary2} inform us that this is impossible for $n\geq 6$-cycle PR boxes, corroborating the result we obtained in \Cref{theorem3}.
+To corroborate our result for two copies of $n\geq 6$-cycle PR boxes one can invoke a result by Erd\"os et al.~\cite{erdos1976generalized}, from one of the first papers that studied Ramsey numbers for more than two colors.
+In this work, the authors define a new type of Ramsey number, $R (\leq [C])$, better explained in the proof of \Cref{theorem4} ahead.
+A particular instance is $R (\leq (C_5,C_3)) = 5$; it means that any two edge-colored $K_5$ must contain a monochromatic odd cycle of length $3$ or $5$. \Cref{Corollary1,Corollary2} inform us that this is impossible for $n\geq 6$-cycle PR boxes, corroborating the result we obtain in \Cref{theorem3}.
 This makes $n \geq 6$-cycle boxes the first reported instances in the E-principle literature of correlations that do not violate the E-principle with only two copies.

+In \Cref{theorem4}, we show that, for $n \geq 6$, $n$-cycle PR boxes do not violate the E-principle with three copies.
+On the other hand, for $n=4,5$, the known two-copy violation implies a three-copy one, as per \Cref{Remark1}.
+This completely characterizes the case $k=3$ of three copies of $n$-cycle PR boxes.

-A $K_9$ inside $\Gamma^3$ is required to exhibit violation of the E-principle with three copies.
-In contrast with the previous case of $K_5$ for $k = 2$, a case-by-case analysis becomes very complicated.
-As explained in the proof of \Cref{theorem4}, a result in Ramsey theory implies that for $n \geq 6$-cycle PR boxes, no $K_9$ exists inside $\Gamma^3$, \ie it is not possible to violate the E-principle with three copies.
-This is based on the fact that $R(\leq (C_5,C_5,C_5)) = 9$, which means that any three edge-coloring of $K_9$ contains a monochromatic odd cycle of length $3$ or $5$, which in turn is impossible for $n \geq 6$-cycle PR boxes due to \Cref{Corollary2}.
-On the other hand, for $n=4,5$ there is guaranteed violation because there exists a $K_{10}$ inside $\Gamma^3$, as shown in \Cref{Remark1}.
-This completely characterises the case $k=3$ of three copies of $n$-cycle PR boxes.
+Recall that a $K_9$ within $\Gamma^3$ is required to exhibit a violation of the E-principle with three copies.
+In contrast with the previous $k=2$ setting, a case-by-case analysis becomes impractical.
+Our proof relies on a Ramsey-theoretic result to rule out the existence of a $K_9$ within $\Gamma^3$.
+A result from Ref.~\cite{erdos1976generalized} asserts that $R(\leq (C_5,C_5,C_5)) = 9$, which means that any three edge-coloring of $K_9$ contains a monochromatic odd cycle of length $3$ or $5$.
+A $K_9$ within $\Gamma_3$ would then imply the existence of an odd cycle of length $3$ or $5$ in at least one of its monochromatic projections, and consequently, by \cref{corollary:smallestoddcycle} on the exclusivity graph of an individual $n$-cycle PR box.
+This, in turn, is impossible for $n \geq 6$ due to \Cref{Corollary1,Corollary2}.

+Finally, we obtain a general result applicable to an arbitrary number of copies $k$, bounding the size $n$ of $n$-cycle PR boxes that may witness a $k$-copy activation effect.
+Specifically, in \Cref{theorem5} we show that for $n \geq 2^k + 2$, $n$-cycle PR boxes do not violate the E-principle with $k$ copies.
+Since we have already fully characterized the cases $k = 2,3$, this result becomes relevant for $k \geq 4$.
+This leaves open the range $6 \leq n \leq 2^k + 1$, for which we do not know whether $k$ copies suffice to violate the E-principle.